spadma3/duck/hardware/software/README.md

 the connection to the MC works and the fuses could be written.
 The fuses are some low lowlevel settings, which just have to be set once for each microcontroller.

 Compile the programm and download it to the MC

     $ make

-the output should look like
+the output should look like:

     ...